-Admission preferences in the case of a public random drawing shall be given to the following students in the following order:
+After the first year, students who are already enrolled will be exempt from the lottery and automatically retain their enrollment for the next year.
+Admission preferences in the case of a public random drawing will be given to the following students in the following order:

 - 1. Siblings of admitted or enrolled students - 2.
-Children of teachers, staff and Founding Parents of MCMS (up to 10% of enrollment) - 3.
-Foster Youth and/or Homeless Youth residing in Napa County - 4.
-Students based upon zip code cluster allotment - 5.
-Students who are currently enrolled in or reside in the attendance area of Shearer Elementary School in phase 1, and Shearer and Howell Mountain Elementary in phase 2. - 6.
-Students residing in Napa County
+Children of teachers, staff, and founding parents of Mayacamas (up to 10% of enrollment) - 3.
+Foster youth and/or homeless youth residing in Napa County - 4.
+Students who are currently enrolled in or reside in the attendance area of Shearer Elementary School